Posted by ESC on August 04, 2005

 A second reference agrees with the time period when this expression "appeared." ".[word removed in order to comply with Google's Publisher Policy] in the woodpile, a catch or hitch in a situation, a flaw, dates from 1852."
 From I Hear America Talking: An Illustrated History of American Words and Phrases by Stuart Berg Flexner (Von Nostrand Reinhold Co., New York, 1976).

 A third source, a novel, indicates that meaning has to do with a black person being killed and buried on a property:

 "One time I told Will (that) Fox Run was a beautiful place.
 He said, 'Don't let it fool you.
-All these places got a nigger in the woodpile.'
+All these places got a [word removed in order to comply with Google's Publisher Policy] in the woodpile.'
 I wasn't sure what he meant, though.'
 He tilted his head inquisitively, waiting for me to speak, as if somehow we were old friends.

 'So Vidrine repeated a racist remark that confirms what you already knew,' Helen said in her office an hour later, 'Maybe a convict was killed on the LeJeune plantation fifty years ago.
 Or maybe not.
 We didn't find a body, bwana.'..."
 From "Last Car to Elysian Fields" by James Lee Burke (2003 Simon & Schuster, New York), Page 262.